Current Loan

 How this works:

-We calculate your current monthly cost (interest + PMI) and determine how much you need to save each month to recover your loan costs.
-PMI is treated as "effective interest" so the break-even rate accounts for any PMI changes between your old and new loans.
+We calculate your current monthly cost (interest + PMI/MIP) and determine how much you need to save each month to recover your loan costs.
+Insurance is treated as "effective interest" so the break-even rate accounts for any PMI/MIP changes between your old and new loans.

-The displayed rate is the base interest rate needed β PMI savings/costs are already factored in.
+The displayed rate is the base interest rate needed -- PMI/MIP savings/costs are already factored in.

 This is a simplified break-even analysis.
-For a comprehensive analysis including escrow, PMI tracking, and payment comparisons, select Advanced Mode from the start.
+For a comprehensive analysis including escrow, PMI/MIP tracking, and payment comparisons, select Advanced Mode from the start.